 - 3.14.3.2 Any member of the Active Medical Staff, the President of the Medical Staff, the Chief Medical Officer or the Chief Executive Officer of the Medical Center may request the Executive Medical Board to undertake an investigation of a Medical Staff member when there are grounds for action as set forth herein.
 Requests for an investigation shall be in writing to the President of the Medical Staff and shall be supported by reference to specific activities or conduct constituting grounds for the request. - 3.14.3.3 Within fifteen (15) days of receipt of the request to undertake an investigation, the President of the Medical Staff shall assess whether a formal investigation appears to be warranted, and if deemed warranted, assign the conduct of a formal investigation to the Credentials Committee, or a standing or ad hoc committee of the Medical Staff, provided, however, that if there is a conflict or if the President of the Medical Staff is for any reason unable to so assign, the head of the Credentials Committee shall have the responsibility to assign the matter to the appropriate committee.
 This time frame may be extended for good cause by the President of the Medical Staff who will document the reason for such extension. - 3.14.3.4 If a formal investigation is initiated, the member shall be notified that an investigation is being conducted and shall be given an opportunity to provide information in a manner and upon such terms as the investigating body deems appropriate.
-The timing of the notification and opportunity to provide information shall be determined by the chair of the committee conducting the investigation, and may be deferred if deemed necessary to assure that the investigation is not impaired; however, prior to finalizing any report or recommendations, the member shall be offered an opportunity to make an appearance before the committee and/or submit written materials.
+The timing of the notification and opportunity to provide information shall be determined by the chair of the committee conducting the investigation, and may be deferred if deemed necessary to assure that the investigation is not impaired; however, prior to finalizing any findings or recommendations, the member shall be offered an opportunity to make an appearance before the committee and/or submit written materials.
 Neither this appearance nor the investigation referred to herein, shall constitute a hearing.
-This appearance shall be preliminary in nature, and none of the procedures contained in the Bylaws with respect to hearings shall apply.
-If a formal investigation is not initiated, the President of the Medical Staff will document the request and the reason(s) why an investigation was not warranted, and submit this documentation to the Medical Staff Office. - 3.14.3.5 Following full investigation, a report of findings and recommendations will be made to the President of the Medical Staff within thirty (30) days of receipt of the assignment.
+This appearance shall be preliminary in nature, and none of the procedures contained in the Bylaws with respect to hearings shall apply. summary of the matters discussed with the member and the findings resulting from an interview shall be made by the interviewee(s) or investigator(s).
+If a formal investigation is not initiated, the President of the Medical Staff will document the request and the reason(s) why an investigation was not warranted, and submit this documentation to the Medical Staff Office. - 3.14.3.5 Following full investigation, the findings and recommendations, if any, will be reported to the President of the Medical Staff within thirty (30) days of receipt of the assignment.
 The President of the Medical Staff may authorize extension of this time period for good cause.